telerik/fiddler-docs/KnowledgeBase/Download-Initiator.md

 		cols add @request.Accept

-This will add a column labelled **@request.Accept** and as each session is logged, the request�s Accept header, if any, will be listed.
+This will add a column labelled **@request.Accept** and as each session is logged, the request's Accept header, if any, will be listed.
 To add this column every time Fiddler starts, click Rules > Customize Rules.
 Scroll to the static function Main() block , and add the following line within:

 		FiddlerObject.UI.lvSessions.AddBoundColumn("Accept", 50, "@request.Accept");